-At Kirk Langley C of E school, we target the use of pupil premium funding to enable them to be active socially responsible.
+At Kirk Langley C of E Primary School, we target the use of pupil premium funding to enable pupils to be active and socially responsible.
 Our curriculum is planned to remove barriers to learning that our children may face.
-No child is left behind and each child is given support to enable to have the skills and knowledge to prepare them of the next stage.
-We also aim to provide enrichment experience through our curriculum offer.
-Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas.
+No child is left behind and each child is given support to enable them to have the skills and knowledge to prepare for the next stage.
+We also aim to provide enrichment experiences through our curriculum offer.

+Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve the best possible outcomes.
 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.